www.bite.co.nz/hot-topics/in-season/3126/Produce-report-November-28/

 Move over saffron!
 Here’s how Farro recommends using fennel pollen

-• Add to ricotta and use to stuff tortellini or, better still, zucchini flowers.
+• Sprinkle 1 Tbsp over a roast chicken before it goes into the oven.• Add to ricotta and use to stuff tortellini or, better still, zucchini flowers.

 • Mix it with pepper and salt for an amazing bright and zesty sprinkle.